Stephen McKenna (boxer): Professional career

 After signing a promotional contract with Oscar De La Hoya's Golden Boy Promotions, Mckenna made his professional debut on 6 April 2019 against Trey Branch at the Pico Rivera Sports Arena in Pico Rivera, California.
 McKenna forced his opponent to the canvas with a barrage of punches in the first round.
 Branch made it to his feet before the referee's count of ten, only to be stunned by a left hand.
 McKenna followed up with a four punch combination, prompting the referee to call a halt to the contest to award McKenna a first-round knockout (KO) victory.

 He secured three more wins in 2019; first-round KOs against Keasen Freeman in June and Keahola Helm in August; and a second-round KO against Gonzalo Dallera in November.

 McKenna's first fight of 2020 was his first in Europe, scoring a first-round KO against Gary McGuire in September at the Production Park Studios in South Kirkby, England.

 He won the vacant WBC International Silver super-welterweight title with a third round stoppage win over Joe Lawes at Oakwell Stadium in Barnsley, English, on 3 August 2024.

 McKenna lost the title and his unbeaten professional record to Lee Cutler at the Exhibition Centre in Liverpool, England, on 14 December 2024.
 He lost the fight by majority decision with two of the ringside judges scoring the contest 96–92 and 95–93 respectively in favour of his opponent, while the third had it a 94–94 draw.

+Having signed a promotional deal with Zuffa Boxing, McKenna made his return to competitive boxing after almost 18 months away at the International Centre in Bournemouth, England, on 6 June 2026 stopping Casey James Streeter in the first of their scheduled eight-round contest.

+In his next fight, McKenna defeated Owen O'Neill via first round technical knockout at 3Arena in Dublin on 8 August 2026.